john-science/mazelib/docs/EXAMPLES.md

 #### Generating Attractive Mazes

-Maybe these algorithms are all well-and-good, but you would like to generate a maze that is beautiful.
-Maybe you have ideas about spiral mazes, or circular mazes with a big room in the middle.
+Perhaps you want more control over your maze.
+You have ideas in you imagine spiral mazes, or circular mazes with a room at the very center.
 The Perturbation algorithm will allow you to do all of these things.

-Let us look at an example where we start with a simple spiral maze (which is trivial to solve):
+First, start with a simple spiral maze (which is trivial to solve):

     g = MazeArray(11, 11)
     g[1] = array('b', [1,0,0,0,0,0,0,0,0,0,1])